Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 See also: SMTP configuration.

-Class name for a custom SMTP authenticator (javax.mail.Authenticator
+Class name for a custom SMTP authenticator (javax.mail.Authenticator) implementation.

 Default: none.